hellocodeco/exist-api-docs/docs/reference/object_types.md

 An attribute has many values, one for each day that it has been tracked.
 If requested, the `values` property will contain an array of `date`/`value` pairs.

+An attribute has a user-facing `label`, which may be any string and include emoji, and a `name`, which is a simple ASCII identifier that you'll use when referring to the attribute for things like updates.
+These are not guaranteed to be the same.

 If there is no data for a particular date, this will be reflected with a null value — you should expect to receive a list of results containing every single day, rather than days without data being omitted.